petermr/openVirus/ACHITECTURE.md

 # Architecture

 An evolving overview of the ContentMine architecture, used for openVirus.
 This architecture has eveolved over many years but the CProject, and pipeline are now fairly stable.
-NOTE: this is OpenNotebook so we record it as it happens
+NOTE: this is OpenNotebook so we record it as it happens.
+We'll make it prettier later!
+Maybe in `dotty`.

 ![text](./assets/architecture20200407.png)